What is a Fiduciary Financial Advisor?

 This is an important point to make.
 Unfortunately, some advisors will call themselves fiduciaries as they are registered with the SEC, but fail to mention that they are also registered with FINRA to sell products.

-Is Your Advisor Required To Be A Fiduciary?
+Is Your Financial Advisor Required To Be a Fiduciary?